jackdee0077/nyc-guide/README.md

 # New York City Guide - Django Project
+Daniel Jackson & Jessica Lotto
 ## To start building the project:
+Clone this repository to your local computer
 ### 1. Create a virtual environment

 At the root folder of the repository run: